Max Horkheimer: Institute of Social Research (Institut für Sozialforschung)

 In 1926, Horkheimer was an "unsalaried lecturer in Frankfurt."
-Shortly after, in 1930, he was promoted to professor of philosophy at Frankfurt University.
-In the same year, when the Institute for Social Research's (now known as Frankfurt School of Critical Theory) directorship became vacant, after the departure of Carl Grünberg, Horkheimer was elected to the position "by means of an endowment from a wealthy businessman".
+Shortly after, in 1930, he was promoted to professor of philosophy at the University of Frankfurt am Main.
+In the same year, when the Institute for Social Research's directorship became vacant, after the departure of Carl Grünberg, Horkheimer was elected to the position "by means of an endowment from a wealthy businessman".
 The Institute had had its beginnings in a Marxist study group started by Felix Weil, a one-time student of political science at Frankfurt who used his inheritance to fund the group as a way to support his leftist academic aims.
 Pollock and Horkheimer were partners with Weil in the early activities of the institute.

 Horkheimer worked to make the Institute a purely academic enterprise.
-As director, he changed Frankfurt from an orthodox Marxist school to a heterodox school for critical social research.
+As director, he changed the institute from an orthodox Marxist school to a heterodox school for critical social research.
 The following year publication of the institute's Zeitschrift für Sozialforschung began, with Horkheimer as its editor.

-Horkheimer intellectually reoriented the institute, proposing a programme of collective research aimed at specific social groups (specifically the working class) that would highlight the problem of the relationship of history and reason.
+Horkheimer intellectually reoriented the institute, proposing a programme of collective research aimed at specific social groups (specifically the working class) that would highlight the problem of the relationship between history and reason.
 The Institute focused on integrating the views of Karl Marx and Sigmund Freud.
 The Frankfurt School attempted this by systematically hitching together the different conceptual structures of historical materialism and psychoanalysis.